theframedrops/website/schedule.md

 # Schedule / Events

-The Frame Drops will be hosted from September 25th to the 26th.
+The Frame Drops will be hosted on the weekend time of September 25th to the 26th.
 Different [participating streamers](/streamers) will be live at different times, but we're centered around those dates in general.

 We have a calendar of events below, but more events are on the way soon!
 We already have committals of different events that aren't yet listed.

+**The dates listed on the calendar below adapt to your system's set timezone.** Assuming your computer automatically sets the time, these dates should be accurate for your usage, regardless of where you are in the world

 [Join our Discord](https://discord.theframedrops.com) to participate in our events, get notified when new events are announced, or even help us organize your own event for the charity stream!